Zelienople

 Pediatric Dentistry

 At Marion Smile Center, we believe that creating a great first dental experience for children is the key to developing a lifelong happy and calm dental patient.
 Some children might learn to fear going to the dentist after hearing stories from their friends or seeing incorrect depictions on TV.
-Whatever the reason, soothing a child’s anxiety is necessary to successfully develop a healthy attitude toward dental care and for the clinician themselves to successfully perform dental procedures.
+Whatever the reason, soothing a child’s anxiety about pediatric dental care is necessary to successfully develop a healthy attitude toward dental care and for the clinician themselves to successfully perform dental procedures.

 To make our littlest patients feel even more comfortable, we recently renovated our Children’s Playroom.
 Our designer was given the challenge of not only creating an engaging environment but also a calming one.
 Parents are loving the “Enchanted Forest” themed playroom.
 Kids are just loving the fun things in there that keep them engaged.
 Favorites for the children are the Pac Man machine, TV, iPads, blackboard filled with pictures of other Marion Smile Center child patients, and action-figures toys.